midse/check_snmp_interface/README.md

 # check_snmp_interface

+This plugin is used to keep track of counters (e.g. ifHCInOctets) and will store the last value for each counter inside Redis.
+The plugin output is based on perfdata format and will give you the rate per second for each counter.

 You can either define a config file (a set of credentials by GROUP_NAME) or specify all the parameters.

 Code obviously needs some cleanup and a lot of improvements can be done.
 Feel free to contribute! :)